-The current policy position means anyone who is ineligible for social housing through the CBL can spend a considerable time - likely to be over 6 months - in temporary accommodation and the Council cannot legally discharge its main duty.
+The current policy position means anyone who is ineligible for social housing through the CBL can spend a considerable time - likely to be between 3 and 6 months or more - in temporary accommodation and the Council cannot legally discharge its main duty.
 In future, a shrinking social sector will also have implications for households in temporary accommodation.